bitcoin-unlimited/BUwiki/delegated_payment_protocol.md

 # Trusted Delegated Payment Protocol
+*Advanced wallet interaction with trusted applications or websites*

+## Introduction

 The Delegated Payment Protocol is a protocol that allows an entity and a cryptocurrency wallet to establish a trust (within limits) relationship, allowing the entity to delegate cryptocurrency operations to the wallet.
 Based on policies set up by the wallet owner (the "user"), the wallet may automatically execute delegated operations (typically payments), or may request user authorization.
 The entity requesting the operation has no control over whether the operation is handled automatically, or promoted to user authorization.
 Delegated operations can be simple payment, the funding and signing of more complex transactions, or identity operations.
 Entities can be anything that can execute a cryptographic signature, or whose identity is validated by other means (such as via https).
 Common entities are web sites and smart phone apps.

 This service can be broadly compared to the automatic fiat payment systems available via ACH (and others) that are used to deduct monthly membership dues, etc.  However, this service may be used both for "traditional" (monthly bill) style payments, and for emerging small payment applications that are enabled by Bitcoin Cash's payment efficiency.